 Narrower widths (under 1 1/4" or 3.2cm) tend to look more flattering on shorter, heavier necks than wider ribbons, because they allow more skin to show and make the neck appear longer and slimmer.
 Consider a deep or muted colour (grey, dark brown, navy blue, burgundy, black - or ivory, dusty blue, antique rose pink, moss green, etc.) over a bright, vivid colour (bright red, neon pink, lime green, electric blue, lemon yellow, white).
 Here's why: vivid colours draw the eye and often create the illusion that things are wider or larger than they really are - so a shorter, heavier neck may look exaggerated.
 If you have a long, slender neck, a wider ribbon (over 3/4" or 19mm) is ideal.
 Very narrow ribbon chokers can sometimes look "lost", making a long neck appear even longer - especially with very muted colours (powder blue, ivory, pale pink, light grey, soft peach, etc.).
 Long necks seem to look their best with strong colours (emerald green, ruby red, jet black, rich bronze, bright purple, hot pink, etc.).

-Generally there is greater quality control with professionally hand-crafted items or high-end designer items, since the artisan inspects every single piece for flaws.
-Since their reputation as a craftsperson is at stake, they are more likely to ensure it is very well constructed than something cheaply mass-produced that you might find at a bargain shop.
+Generally there is greater quality control with professionally hand-crafted items or high-end designer items, since every single piece is checked for flaws.
+Since their reputation as an artisan is at stake, the designers are more likely to ensure it is very well constructed than something cheaply mass-produced that you might find at a bargain shop.